Updated on March 14th, 2023

 There are many reasons to visit the stunning island of St Lucia but one of the main draws is the amazing choice of beaches.
 Check out my pick of the best ones here.
 And don’t miss my rundown of over 30 Epic Activities to add to your itinerary in St Lucia.

 Love chocolate?
 Then you must take a tour of the Hotel Chocolat plantation & make your own chocolate bar.
 You can read all about it in my comprehensive blog post.

 Be warned, that I was also robbed while sleeping in my room in St Lucia so please don’t miss my 16 Essential Hotel Safety Tips written as a result.

 Before I get into my top tips for staying safe on the roads in St Lucia, there are a few questions I felt would be useful to cover.

 Yes…and no!
 The big thing to say first is that they drive on the left-hand side.
 Coming from the UK did make things easier.
 If you are a confident driver, keep your wits about you and expect the unexpected, then you should be fine.
 On the other hand, if you are inexperienced or cautious, then my best advice is to take one of the many tours on offer or hire a driver to help you explore the island.
-Here are a few suggestions of the fantastic tours available from Get Your Guide:
+For the most popular activities around Castries in Saint Lucia check out the suggestions below:

 Do I need a permit to drive in St Lucia?